Can I ask you something?

 Obviously the biggest concerns are quality and taste.
 But if you’re shopping at a large chain store, those things shouldn’t matter.

 So yes, some products may taste slightly different.
-But at the end of the day, they should be just as safe to consume as the branded items, which tend to be a bit more expensive.
+But at the end of the day, they should be just as safe to consume as the branded items, which tend to be more expensive.

 7. Buy in bulk